“He makes me to lie down in green pastures; He leads me beside the still waters.” Psalm 23:2

 Supplying our daily needs and offering us peace and rest are all a part of God’s desire to restore our souls, to revive us in Him.
 It is only through His power and grace that we can.
 He alone deserves all the glory and worship for it.

-The next time you’re feeling frantic and stressed and you’re wondering how you’re going to make it through the day, remember Psalm 23:2.
-Allow God the Shepherd to guide you along His paths knowing He has everything in control.
-He knows what you need and He’ll help you get there.
+The next time you are feeling frantic and stressed, and you are wondering how you are going to make it through the day, remember Psalm 23:2.
+Allow God the Good Shepherd to guide you along His paths knowing He has everything in control.
+He knows what you need, and He will help you get there.
 All you need to do is trust Him.
 Your green pastures and still waters are closer than you think.

 Trust.
 Believe.
 Rest.

 Pastor Vander Laan does an exceptional job explaining what David meant by green pastures on his website called That the WORLD May Know®.
 You can watch the video of it here (not an affiliate link).
 He has other amazing videos and devotions you can watch on his website, but he will ask you to subscribe first.
 Thankfully, this one is free.
 I hope you enjoy it.

 God will provide if he feeds the birds of the air what more will he do for his children that trust in him